Is Turkey Safe? Is it Safe to Travel to Turkey?

 Fear of terrorism – regardless of country, regardless of faith, regardless of reason – is the new reality for all of us, people like you and me.

 Ultimately, the decision to travel is a personal one – and I respect that.
 I encourage you to consult your government's travel advisories and other trustworthy resources to inform your choice.
 (Please, don't rely solely on information from travel agents, tour reps and travel bloggers.
 We all have our biases.)
 Consider input from a variety of reliable sources, and apply a good dose of common sense to make the best decision for you.

 For now, I will continue to live in Turkey because, for me, the benefits far outweigh the fears.
 (Having said that, I am neither naive nor oblivious to the risks.
 Like many others in the expat community, I have a solid "exit strategy" in place in the event that all hell breaks loose.)

-If you decide to visit this marvellous part of the world, please consider this an open invitation to drop by our Turkish gulet, "Arkadaslik" for a glass of wine or a beer (or a Turkish coffee or çay, if that's your preference) and a chat.
+If you decide to visit this marvelous part of the world, please consider this an open invitation to drop by our Turkish gulet, "Arkadaslik" for a glass of wine or a beer (or a Turkish coffee or çay, if that's your preference) and a chat.
 We'd love to meet you and hear about your Turkish travel experiences!